sotyarama/ci4-local/DEV_NOTES.md

 1. Revoke old SMTP credentials at provider (Brevo/Gmail) immediately and confirm new secret validity.
 (Owner/Provider access required.)
 2. Update deployment servers and staging with new `.env` values (database password, smtp password, encryption key) and restart services.
 Test DB and SMTP.
 3. Add secrets to GitHub Actions (via `gh` or UI): `APP_DB_PASSWORD`, `APP_SMTP_USER`, `APP_SMTP_PASS`, `APP_ENCRYPTION_KEY`.
+4. **Quote `.env` values that contain spaces.** For example: `email.fromName = "TEMU RASA CAFE"`.
+Unquoted values containing spaces will cause the DotEnv parser to throw an exception ("`.env` values containing spaces must be surrounded by quotes") and prevent the app from booting.
-4. Notify collaborators: advise all devs to re-clone and recreate local envs.
+5. Notify collaborators: advise all devs to re-clone and recreate local envs.
 Use the provided message below.

 ---